 X-Road, a data exchange layer for information systems, is a technological and organizational environment enabling a secure Internet-based data exchange between information systems.
-The publisher allows local installations via its Github code repository but support is a paid service.
+Source code of X-Road is open for all and it is licensed under MIT license.

 A canvas for individual sharing about work preferences, meant for building good teams and working relationships.
 The publisher intends for this to be used for making preferences explicit but not for making demands.
 PDF and Adobe Illustrator file available.